-Researchers have noted that African Americans and high blood pressure have on average lower plasma renin levels.
+Researchers have noted that African Americans diagnosed with high blood pressure have on average lower plasma renin levels.
 But how did these researchers come to this theory?
 We have to go back into black history...the slave trade.
+More on plasma renin to follow.

 If the slave's DNA was pre-dispose to retaining sodium then that individual's survival increased.
 Now that same tendency, to retain sodium, that helped them to survive that crossing, is now working against their descendants who are now predisposed to having high blood pressure because of our modern day lifestyle.